griffithlab/rnabio.org/_posts/0002-05-01-AlignVis_Prep.md

 samtools index -M *.bam

+# flag -M interprets all filename arguments as files to be indexed, allowing multiple files to be indexed at the same time.
+To index individual file, use 'samtools index input.bam'
 # Note that we could have created and run a samtools index command for all files ending in .bam using the following construct:
 # find *.bam -exec echo samtools index {} \; | sh